rssrwn/edubot/documentation/presentation/demo.md

 I'll now hand over to Julien to demonstrate a later level and some of the interaction between students and teachers.

+--

+Let's now log in using Emily's profile.

+(Click log out, login as Emily)

+She's gotten further through the game, so we'll play level 6.

+(Click level 6, click try level)

+Here's the current state of her progress, we'll push play and see her score.

+She realises that solution isn't optimal, so she takes a look at the level introduction by clicking on the intro button.

+(Click intro)

+It seems like we need take better advantage of loops in order to use fewer blocks, so let's go back to playing the level and improve Emily's solution.

+(Click try level, take all but first 2 blocks in first loop out, separate into 3)

+If we now take these blocks out, we can separate them and see that there is some duplication.
+In this case, we should use a loop to repeat these actions twice.

+(Combine common code into loop)

+Let's see how efficient our solution is.

+(Click play)

+Great, we got 3 stars.

+--

+Now, we're going to switch back to the teacher side and give Emily some feedback.

+(Click log out, login as teacher)

+Emily is in Year 9, let's go to her student page and view her progress.

+(Click Emily)

+Wonderful, Emily completed level 6 with 3 stars.

+(Click level 6)

+Let's first take a look at the sample solution.

+(Click sample solution)

+Wow, it uses nested loops.
+We'll see how Emily's solution compares.

+(Click intro, click student solution)

+Let's give her some feedback for her excellent work.

+(Click feedback, type "Excellent solution!
+Keep up the good work, Emily.")

+(Click submit feedback)

+--

+On Emily's side, we can now see this feedback by going to the level.

+(Click log out, login as Emily)

+It seems like she received some feedback, let's see what it says.

+(Click level 6, click try level, click feedback)

+Emily is very proud of herself, she done some good work.

+I'll now pass it over to Harry, who's going to talk you through the more technical aspects of our project.